ghmeier/boardem/README.md

 - Make sure ionic is up to date - `npm install -g ionic`

 - For the next part you'll need three terminal tabs open.
-- - In one: `corsproxy`
+  - In one: `corsproxy`
-- - - This starts a proxy server on localhost:9292
+     - This starts a proxy server on localhost:9292
-- - In the next cd to boardem-app/boardem and `ionic serve`
+  - In the next cd to boardem-app/boardem and `ionic serve`
-- - - This starts the ionic app server on localhost:8100
+     - This starts the ionic app server on localhost:8100
-- - Finally cd to boarem-server and `mvn package`
+  - Finally cd to boarem-server and `mvn package`
-- - Then cd to ./target and `java -jar boardem-1.jar server`
+  - Then cd to ./target and `java -jar boardem-1.jar server`
-- - - This starts the dropwizard server
+     - This starts the dropwizard server

-###Now you're set to run things :)
+**Now you're set to run things :)**